 As per Rule 12 of the Company (Share Capital and debenture) Rules, 2014:

-Employees have no right to receive any dividend or to vote or in any manner or enjoy the benefits of a shareholder in respect of option granted to them, till shares are issued on the exercise of option.
+Employees have no right to receive any dividend or to vote or in any manner.
+They have no right to enjoy the benefits of a shareholder in respect of option granted to them.
+This is valid till shares are issued on the exercise of option.

 No, the option granted to employees shall not be transferable to any other person.
 No person other than the employee to whom the option is granted is entitled to exercise the option.